hectar-glitches/echo-chamber/README.md

 ## ✨ Overview

-EchoChamber is a revolutionary personal memory management system that combines 3D visualization, AI processing, and gamified journaling.
+EchoChamber is a personal memory management system that combines 3D visualization, AI processing, and gamified journaling.
 Instead of plain text notes, your thoughts become living artifacts in a beautiful memory palace, each with its own AI-generated character and personality.

 ### 🎯 Key Concepts